jenwin/Fraud-Risk-Analysis-Visualization/README.md

   - `TRANSFER`: 0.0006
   - `CASH OUT`: 0.0005
   - Total Fraud Occurrence: 0.0011
 - Fraud rate by count is less than 1%, but the fraud amounts are large.
-- Fraud spikes tend to happen unpredictably, indicating coordinated activity rather than random occurrences.
-- Fraud is not evenly distributed over time.
-Certain hours have heavier fraud activity.

 ## Key Business Insights
+**Transfer and Cash Out Transaction Types**
   - Fraud is highly targeted.
 Fraud only occurred in `TRANSFER` and `CASH OUT` transaction types.
   - Since `TRANSFER` and `CASH OUT` contain fraudulent activity, they may occur together in fraudulent schemes.
   - `TRANSFER` and `CASH OUT` are high risk concentration zones even though they make up a small percentage of transactions.
   - Fraud transactions are not frequent.
 When they occur, they often involve very large amounts with high bursts of high-value transaction attempts.

+**Cash In, Payment, Debt transaction Types**
   - `CASH IN`, `PAYMENT`, and `DEBT` had zero fraudulent transactions, but this could translate to false positives.

+**Time-Based (Hourly) Fraudulent Activity**
+  - Fraud spikes tend to happen unpredictably, indicating coordinated activity rather than random occurrences.
+  - Fraud is not evenly distributed over time.
+Certain hours have heavier fraud activity.

 ## Summary of Recommendations Based on Findings
 **Fraud Surveillance Across Transaction Types**
 - Focus fraud detection on `TRANSFER` and `CASH OUT` transaction types.
 - Maintain fraud checks for `CASH IN`, `PAYMENT`, and `DEBT` transaction types.